gerdums/gerdums.github.io/_posts/2016-3-9-Signing.md

 ---
+published: true
+comments: true
 layout: post
-title: Signing with Master's
+title: Mustang Cross Country and Track Signs Matson
 tags: null
-comments: true
-published: true
 ---
+> This article was taken from the Master's College Athletic website: <http://www.masters.edu/athletics/menssports/cross-country/news/mustang-cross-country-and-track-signs-matson/>

 SANTA CLARITA, Calif. – The Master’s College cross country and track teams look to a strong future with the recent signing of Gareth Matson, a native of Canton, Michigan.

 ![]({{site.baseurl}}/images/img_5584.png)